-Divorce can be messy and emotionally taxing for everyone involved, and sometimes there is a high level of conflict.
+Divorce can be messy and emotionally taxing for everyone involved.
+Sometimes, there is a high level of conflict.
 It can feel like a significant obstacle to overcome, particularly if you’re representing yourself in court.
 One of your primary concerns might be the division of finances after divorce and how to complete the necessary documentation.
-In order to achieve a financial settlement, both ex-spouses must declare their finances, and this is where an important form comes in: Form E.
+To achieve a financial settlement, both ex-spouses must declare their finances, and this is where an important form comes in: Form E.

-Form E is the Financial Statement for a Financial Order and it’s completed by both parties so the court can make a financial order for formal division of finances after divorce.
+Form E is the financial statement for a financial order and it’s completed by both parties, so the court can make a financial order for the formal division of finances after divorce.
 It’s really important to fill Form E in correctly, so read on for some advice on what you need to know and how to complete it.

 Form E requires you to attach documentation to support your declarations, including: